usefulsensors/tiny_code_reader_circuit_python/README.md

-# Person Sensor in CircuitPython
+# Tiny Code Reader in CircuitPython
 How to access Useful Sensor's Tiny Code Reader from CircuitPython.

 ## Introduction